 Local Facilities and Activities

-- Ensure that the range and quality of facilities is good and can support the needs of a growing community and expanding organisations. - Encourage organisations across the town to get started and run effectively.
+- Ensure that the range and quality of facilities provided in the town can support the needs of a growing community and expanding organisations. - Encourage organisations across the town to get started and run effectively.

 Local Services